Mjames951/OmahaUnderground/README.md

 # other useful stuff
 ### if you install any new packages using pip:
-check requirements.txt is in your current directory
+check requirements.txt is in your current directory this will allow other people to see and install the new package:
     pip freeze > requirements.txt
-this will allow other people to see and install the new package
 ### if you notice changes in requirements.txt
 install new packages
     pip install -r requirements.txt
 ### if your personal database gets FUCKED UP
-wipe the whole thing
+wipe the whole thing (command from django_extensions package)
     python manage.py reset_db
-this is available through the django_extensions package and doesn't come prepackaged with django